SaviKoissi/Mathematical-Biology/README.md

 ###### Exercise
 1- Create 10 scalars in R\
 2- Multiply the first object by the second; denote this object mt4\
-3- Divide the result (2) by the four object; denote this object mt3\
+3- Divide the result mt4 by the fourth object; denote this object mt3\
 4- Compute the sum of the object from the fifth to the 10th position; denote this object mt2\
 5- Compute the sinus of the sum of the response 2, 3 and 4; denote this object mt1